Armandpl/portfolio/projects/draft.md

 image: "/media/draft.png"
 date: 2019-05-30
 excerpt: 'Draft is an Ios and Android application that aims to address the problem of passive news consumption.
-1000+ download, Top #3 of the day on ProductHunt.'
+It was downloaded 1000+ times and we were top 3 of the day on ProductHunt. :)'
 external_link_name: Download
 external_link: https://draft.landen.co/
 code: ''